 Some types of savings accounts provide higher interest rates but limit access to the money for a predetermined earnings period.
 For example, a certificate of deposit (CD) is a savings vehicle that holds an investor’s money for a certain period of time.
 At the end of that term, the account holder is paid the original principal plus the interest earned.
 There may be penalties imposed on early withdrawals from a CD.

 Can the Account Help Achieve Money Goals?

 Earning interest is a key way a savings account can help savers achieve their financial goals.
 But they might have multiple reasons for saving, from being able to afford a vacation or other luxuries to ensuring they have enough money in an emergency fund for unforeseen circumstances.
 If that’s the case, it’s helpful to be able to know at a glance what is saved towards each need.
 At some banks, separate accounts might need to be opened for each purpose, while others may provide tools to organize your savings within a single account.

 High interest rates can indeed be a compelling motivator for opening a savings account.
 And knowing how to calculate interest on an account is a helpful tool for finding the right financial product.
 But incurring fees to make necessary transactions or losing flexibility in other ways may negate the benefits of earning interest.

-With a SoFi Checking and Savings® online banking account, members can earn up to 4.00% APY without incurring account fees.
-Plus, SoFi members can access perks like no-cost financial planning, referral bonuses, and estate planning services.
-Whether online or using the SoFi app, members can spend, save, and earn all with one product.
+With a SoFi Checking and Savings online banking account, members can earn a competitive APY and not pay any account fees.
+Plus, SoFi members can access the Allpoint network of more than 55,000+ fee-free ATMs as well as use Vaults and Roundups to help grow their wealth.
+Plus, whether online or using the SoFi app, members can spend, save, and earn all in one convenient place.